conorbmurphy/galvanizereference/README.md

        = (.99 * .005) / (.005 * .99 + (1-.005) * .05 )
        = .09

+It's helpful to write this out a decision tree.
+The denominator is the sum of all the possible ways you can get A, which means it's the sum of each final branch of the tree.

 The **base rate fallacy** is the effect of a small population that has a disease on your ability to accurately predict it.
 For rare diseases, multiple tests must be done in order to accurately evaluate if a person has the disease due to this fallacy.

 ### Random Variables ###